 Our first question is the simplest.
 Whoop bands and Fitbits make a pretty definite statement: the person wearing this pays attention to their fitness.
 Or, at minimum, counts their steps.
 Or – well – at least had good intentions when they bought the thing.
 However you cut it, most wrist-strapped wearables bring one word to mind: fitness.

-A smart ring, on the other hand, is inconspicuous (at least in theory.)
-We’re talking about metal, as opposed to the breathable silicone of fitness bands.
+On the other hand, a smart ring is inconspicuous (at least in theory.)
+We’re talking about metal instead of the breathable silicone of fitness bands.

 A smart ring has no lit-up digital screen.